 At its simplest, a rotary motor consists of a rotor and a stator.
 One of these (stator) remains stationary while the other (rotor) moves to perform the work.
-In an internal permanent magnet motor, the rotor with the permanent magnets rotates on a shaft mounted inside a stationary stator.
+In an internal permanent magnet motor, such as our HVAC and high-speed motors, the rotor with the permanent magnets rotates on a shaft mounted inside a stationary stator.

 The stator incorporates a collection of copper coils that are energized in succession to generate magnetic flux.
 This flux interacts with the rotor, which is mounted in such a way that it can turn to align itself with the fields generated by the coils as they are energized one after another.
 This alignment force produces torque.
 Thus, the rotor starts rotating inside the stator, turning the shaft and with that, the load.